danterazo/abusive-language-detection/README.md

     - None

 ##### `lexicon_dd()`
-Strips unnecessary columns from DD's manually-tagged lexicon (`.tsv`), then convert text classes to ints.
+Strips unnecessary columns from DD's manually-tagged lexicon (`.TSV`), then convert text classes to ints.
 - Params
     - `filename` (*str*): the name of the csv to be read
 - Return